So is this like similar to those filler episodes that serve no purpose other than to pad the season episode number count?

 Finally, we learned about scale and chord degrees and their effect on chords and we also tackled the subject of chord progressions by looking at some examples.

-In the next section of this series, we will be expanding our chord knowledge by looking at the various different types of seventh chords and by using various other techniques.
+That about covers it for this course.
+In the intermediat chords course, we will be expanding our chord knowledge by looking at the various different types of seventh chords and by using various other techniques.